NawaMan/CrossCompileCppExample/README.md

 # CrossCompileCppExample

-A simple C++ project demonstrating cross-compilation for multiple architectures using Clang with C++23 support, bash build scripts, and Docker containers.
+A simple C++ project demonstrating cross-compilation for multiple architectures (Linux and macOS) using Clang with C++23 support, bash build scripts, and Docker containers.

 ## Prerequisites